Name Engraver

 Hollis, George The Parlour scrap book: comprising sixteen engravings, with poetical and other illustrations.
 Edited by Willis Gaylord Clark

 Hoogland, William Memoirs of the late Mrs. Susan Huntington, of Boston, Mass.
-Consisting principally of extracts from her journal and letters; with the sermon occasioned by her death.
 By Benjamin B. Wisner, Pastor of the Old South Church in Boston